logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Key specifications:

-* Only ‘active clients’ are reported.
-A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more active episodes in the reporting period, where ‘active episode’ is defined below.
-* Only ‘active episodes’ are reported.
-An Episode is defined as ‘active’ and in scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
+* Only `active clients <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#active-client>`__ are reported
+* Only `active episodes <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#active-episode>`__ are reported
   No distinction is made between Open and Completed Episodes
-* ‘New episodes’ are episodes with at least one attended service contact (inside or outside the reporting period) and a commencement date within the defined reporting period.
+* ‘New episodes’ are episodes with at least one attended service contact (inside or outside the reporting period) and a commencement date within the defined reporting period
 * ‘Closed episodes’ are episodes with at least one attended service contact (inside or outside the reporting period) and an end date within the defined reporting period.